Robot: Modern autonomous robots

 The first electronic autonomous robots with complex behaviour were created by William Grey Walter of the Burden Neurological Institute at Bristol, England in 1948 and 1949.
 He wanted to prove that rich connections between a small number of brain cells could give rise to very complex behaviors – essentially that the secret of how the brain worked lay in how it was wired up.
 His first robots, named Elmer and Elsie, were constructed between 1948 and 1949 and were often described as tortoises due to their shape and slow rate of movement.
 The three-wheeled tortoise robots were capable of phototaxis, by which they could find their way to a recharging station when they ran low on battery power.

 Walter stressed the importance of using purely analogue electronics to simulate brain processes at a time when his contemporaries such as Alan Turing and John von Neumann were all turning towards a view of mental processes in terms of digital computation.
 His work inspired subsequent generations of robotics researchers such as Rodney Brooks, Hans Moravec and Mark Tilden.
 Modern incarnations of Walter's turtles may be found in the form of BEAM robotics.

 The first digitally operated and programmable robot was invented by George Devol in 1954 and was ultimately called the Unimate.
 This ultimately laid the foundations of the modern robotics industry.
 Devol sold the first Unimate to General Motors in 1960, and it was installed in 1961 in a plant in Trenton, New Jersey to lift hot pieces of metal from a die casting machine and stack them.
-Devol's patent for the first digitally operated programmable robotic arm represents the foundation of the modern robotics industry.

 The first palletizing robot was introduced in 1963 by the Fuji Yusoki Kogyo Company.
 In 1973, a robot with six electromechanically driven axes was patented by KUKA robotics in Germany, and the programmable universal manipulation arm was invented by Victor Scheinman in 1976, and the design was sold to Unimation.

 Commercial and industrial robots are now in widespread use performing jobs more cheaply or with greater accuracy and reliability than humans.
 They are also employed for jobs which are too dirty, dangerous or dull to be suitable for humans.
 Robots are widely used in manufacturing, assembly and packing, transport, earth and space exploration, surgery, weaponry, laboratory research, and mass production of consumer and industrial goods.